crpruett/HomeLab/README.md

 The homelab currently consists of:

 - **Node 1:** Workstation running Rancher Desktop for a flexible local Kubernetes environment.
-- **Node 2:** Bare-metal Talos Linux machine operating as an immutable Kubernetes node.
+- **Node 2:** Fedora Server node for debugging, stability, and industry standardized compliance.
+- **Node 3:** NixOS for immutable infrastucture and OS-packaging as code.

-This hybrid model provides the convenience of a self-contained development cluster on the workstation alongside the reliability and predictability of a Talos-managed node that behaves like production infrastructure.
+This hybrid model provides the convenience of a self-contained development cluster on the workstation alongside the reliability and predictability of a server and IaC-defined nodes that behaves like production infrastructure.

 ---